 - Vatican City: fly to Rome–Fiumicino International Airport

 After this, the traveller may cross the land border into the microstate.

 Unlike the landlocked microstates, Monaco can also be entered by sea.

 Of the 2 microstates which are official members of the Schengen Area, Malta has an international airport and a number of sea ports, while Liechtenstein can only be entered from neighbouring countries, like Austria and Switzerland.

-With the introduction of the European Travel Information and Authorization System (ETIAS) at the end of 2022, Canadian nationals traveling to Europe’s Schengen Area and its associated microstates will need to obtain this visa waiver before they depart for Europe.
+With the introduction of the European Travel Information and Authorisation System (ETIAS) at the end of 2022, Canadian nationals travelling to Europe’s Schengen Area and its associated microstates will need to obtain this visa waiver before they depart for Europe.

 The form takes just a few minutes to complete and the majority of applications are processed within 24 hours.

 Before applying, check that you meet all the ETIAS requirements for Canadians.

 The approved ETIAS is delivered by email.
 After this, the Canadian traveller may visit all the countries in the Schengen Area and the associated European microstates multiple times for up to 90 days within any 180-day period.
 ETIAS is valid for 3 years.